 National legislation does provide for judicial review of the lawfulness of detention.
-No habeas corpus writ is automatically brought before a judge when an asylum seeker is being detained, but he or she can lodge a request to be released with the Council Chamber of the Criminal Court every month.413 The Council Chamber has to decide within 5 working days, and if this time limit is not respected, the asylum seeker has to be released from detention.414 An appeal can be lodged against the decision of the Council Chamber before the Indictment Chamber at the Court of Appeal (Chambre des mises en accusation | Kamer van Inbeschuldigingstelling) within 24 hours.
+No habeas corpus writ is automatically brought before a judge when an asylum seeker is being detained, but he or she can lodge a request to be released with the Council Chamber of the Criminal Court every month.
+The Council Chamber has to decide within 5 working days, and if this time limit is not respected, the asylum seeker has to be released from detention.
+An appeal can be lodged against the decision of the Council Chamber before the Indictment Chamber at the Court of Appeal (Chambre des mises en accusation | Kamer van Inbeschuldigingstelling) within 24 hours.
 Against this final decision, a purely judicial appeal can be introduced at the Court of Cassation.

-When the Aliens Office decides to prolong the detention for another month after the applicant has spent already 4 months in detention, an automatic review by the Council Chamber of the Criminal Court takes place.415
+When the Aliens Office decides to prolong the detention for another month after the applicant has spent already 4 months in detention, an automatic review by the Council Chamber of the Criminal Court takes place.

 The judicial review of detention remains very restrictive in scope.
 Only the legality of the detention can be examined, not the appropriateness or proportionality of it.
 This means that only the accuracy of the factual motives of the detention decision can be scrutinised i.e. whether the reasons are based on manifest misinterpretations or factual errors or not.
-The logic behind this is that the competence to decide on the removal of the foreigner, and as such on the appropriate measures to execute such a decision, lays with the Aliens Office and the CALL, not with the criminal courts.
-However, an appeal against a "refoulement decision" issued when applying for asylum at the border by the CALL will only be done once the execution becomes imminent, which is only the case once the asylum application has been refused (see Border Procedure).
+The logic behind this is that the competence to decide on the removal of the foreigner, and as such on the appropriate measures to execute such a decision, lays with

-408 Articles 33, 42 and 43 Royal Decree on Closed Centres.
+&lt;sup>408 Articles 33, 42 and 43 Royal Decree on Closed Centres.

-Articles 37 and 40 Royal Decree on Closed Centres.
+&lt;sup>409 Articles 37 and 40 Royal Decree on Closed Centres.